 - (b) a dissertation, of not more than 15,000 words in length, including footnotes, appendices, and bibliography, on a topic approved by the Degree Committee for the Faculty of Engineering. - 2.
 The Degree Committee shall announce how modules will be examined not later than the division of Lent Term preceding the examination.
-Examinations shall be through written papers, or one or more pieces of coursework or other exercises, or a combination of these.
+Examinations shall be through written papers, or one or more pieces of coursework or other exercises, or a combination of these. - 3.
+The work completed under Regulation 1 shall fall within one of the pathways specified at the end of these regulations.
+The pathway will limit the combination of modules which may be taken, and will also delimit the subject area in which the candidate's dissertation may fall.
+Not later than the end of the Easter Term preceding the commencement of the course of study, the Degree Committee shall announce for each pathway which modules are mandatory, the optional modules available, and their permissible combinations.

-One A4 page consisting largely of statistics or symbols shall be regarded as the equivalent of 250 words.
+&lt;sup>1 One A4 page consisting largely of statistics or symbols shall be regarded as the equivalent of 250 words.